vdbg/resmed-influx/README.md

 ## Setup

+The app reads the settings from `template.config.toml`, then `config.toml` (if it exists), then environment variables.
+See `template.config.toml` for details.

-Choose one of these 3 methods.
+Choose one of these methods.

 ### Using pre-built Docker image (recommended)